lqy1998/graphTUT/README.md

-# originTUT
+# graphTUT
-origin tutorial for lqy1998
+how to get nice graphs for papers